 Not the most versatile headphones.
 They're super compact and have a decent isolation performance.
 However, they're best used when the accuracy of audio reproduction is not essential to your listening experience.

-Not designed for critical listening.
+Not designed for neutral listening.
 The closed back in-ear buds severely limits the soundstage.
 Also, audio reproduction is below average and gives an overly bass-heavy representation of all tracks.

 Below-average for commuting.
 They provide decent passive isolation but it may not be enough for ambient noise of a busy commute.